polkadot-developers/polkadot-docs/develop/blockchains/deployment/overview.md

 Deploying a blockchain built with the Polkadot SDK is a crucial phase in the development lifecycle, transforming a locally developed network into a fully functioning and secure system ready for public or private use.
 This section provides a high-level overview of the deployment process, introducing developers to key concepts, tools, and best practices to ensure a smooth transition from development to production.

 Deploying a blockchain is more than just launching a runtime; it involves preparing the chain specification, ensuring compatibility with the Polkadot ecosystem, and implementing long-term maintenance and updated strategies.
-Whether deploying a test network for development purposes or launching a mainnet for production, this article covers the essential points required to get your blockchain up and running.
+Whether deploying a test network for development purposes or launching a mainnet for production, this guide covers the essential points required to get your blockchain up and running.

 ## Deployment Process